Greek underworld: Tartarus

 A deep abyss used as a dungeon of torment and suffering for the wicked and as the prison for the Titans, Tartarus was also considered to be a primordial deity.

-Achlys

-Achlys is the personification of misery and sadness, sometimes represented as a daughter of Nyx.

 Styx

 Styx is the goddess of the river with the same name.
 Not much is known about her, but she is an ally of Zeus and lives in the underworld.

 Eurynomos

 Eurynomos is one of the daemons of the underworld, who eats off all the flesh of the corpses, leaving only their bones.

 Zagreus

 Zagreus was considered by some ancient authors as an underworld god.

 The dead

-In the Greek underworld, the souls of the dead still existed, but they are insubstantial, and flitted around the underworld with no sense of purpose.
+In the Greek underworld, the souls of the dead still existed, but they were insubstantial and flitted around the underworld with no sense of purpose.
 The dead within the Homeric underworld lack menos, or strength, and therefore they cannot influence those on earth.
-They also lack phrenes, or wit, and are heedless of what goes on around them and on the earth above them.
-Their lives in the underworld were very neutral, so all social statuses and political positions were eliminated and no one was able to use their previous lives to their advantage in the underworld.
+They also lack phrenes, or wit, and are heedless of what goes on around them and the earth above them.
+Their lives in the underworld were very neutral, so all social statuses and political positions were eliminated, and no one was able to use their previous lives to their advantage in the underworld.

-The idea of progress did not exist in the Greek underworld – at the moment of death, the psyche was frozen, in experience and appearance.
+The idea of progress did not exist in the Greek underworld—at the moment of death, the psyche was frozen in experience and appearance.
 The souls in the underworld did not age or really change in any sense.
-They did not lead any sort of active life in the underworld – they were exactly the same as they were in life.
-Therefore, those who had died in battle were eternally blood-spattered in the underworld and those who had died peacefully were able to remain that way.
+They did not lead any active life in the underworld—they were exactly the same as in life.
+Therefore, those who had died in battle were eternally blood-spattered in the underworld, and those who had died peacefully were able to remain that way.